 It means that things need to get smaller.
 Much smaller.
 So, my focus lately has been on packaging.
-How can I create something that's easy and appropriate to use alone, but can still carry plenty of cargo or a passenger if the need arises?
-I basically want to create a bakfiets (box bike) - but it needs to be able to have a fairing mount to it so that the operator - not just the cargo/passenger(s) - can be protected from the elements.
+How can I create something that's easy and appropriate to use by myself, but can still carry plenty of cargo or a passenger if the need arises?
+I basically want to create a bakfiets (box bike) - but it needs to be able to have a fairing mount to it so that the operator (not just the cargo/passenger(s) like the Urban Arrow and other cargo bikes) can be protected from the elements.

 Arguably, one of the most frustrating things to deal with for any end-user of a product is over-complicated, unintuitive design.
 Standard bicycles are one of the simplest machines humanity has created, yet I would argue that the utility of bicycles cannot be overstated.
-Anybody with a little mechanical aptitude (and perhaps some Youtubing) can fix just about anything on a normal bicycle.
+Anybody with a little mechanical aptitude (and perhaps some YouTube search prowess) can fix just about anything on a normal bicycle.

 As soon as one starts to introduce steering linkages, suspension, differentials and jackshafts into a bicycle design, the vehicle starts to become more of, well... a vehicle.
 I want to make sure that this trike is not only easy to build, but easy and inexpensive to maintain, work on and live with.